Give2Peer/g2p-server-symfony/features/README.md

 succeeds or fails, so that the developers know if they broke something or if the newly added feature is done yet.

-We write first the specifications in those files, and then code until all's green !
+We first write the specifications in those files, and then code until all's green !

 How
 ---

+Run `script/setup_behat` once.

+We needed to customize the feature runner script, so this setup script only symlinks `bin/behat` to point to `script/behat`.

-To run the features while coding, I suggest you use :
+Then, to perfunctorily run the features while coding, I suggest you use :

 ```
-$ bin/behat --tags=~geocode
+$ script/behat --tags=~geocode
 ```

 Because scenarios tagged with `geocode` use third-party geocoding services with